mariemssi/Test_Connect_To_Private_RDS-MySQL_DB_1/README.md

 3. Set Up your AWS Credentials AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY.

 4. Generate SSH Key pair: `ssh-keygen -f mykey`

-5.
-   It generates 2 files mykey (private key) and mykey.pub (public key).
+   This command generates 2 files mykey (private key) and mykey.pub (public key).
 Place the public key file in the root directory of your terraform code.

-    You can also reference an aws key pair if you have already one.
-You should update ec2_bastion_host.tf accordingly.
+   You can also reference an AWS key pair if you have already one.
+Ensure to update ec2_bastion_host.tf accordingly.

-6. Initialize Terraform: `terraform init`
+5. Initialize Terraform: `terraform init`

-7. Review Terraform Plan (Optional): `terraform plan`
+6. Review Terraform Plan (Optional): `terraform plan`

    You can preview the changes Terraform will make to your infrastructure.
 For this, you should provide the Input Variables defined in variables.tf.
 You can define its values as default in the variables.tf file or you can define it as parameters of terraform plan and terraform apply commands or Terraform will prompt you to provide their values during the terraform apply process.